Ledipasvir and sofosbuvir (Oral route)

 Do not take this medicine together with other products containing sofosbuvir (eg, Sovaldi®).

-Amiodarone can cause serious side effects (such as cardiac arrest, slow heartbeat, conditions that need pacemaker) if used together with Harvoni® or if you have used it recently.
+Amiodarone can cause serious side effects (such as cardiac arrest, slow heartbeat, conditions that need pacemaker) if used together with Harvoni® and another antiviral drug, or if you have used it recently.
 This is more likely to occur in patients with heart disease or advanced liver disease.
 Tell your doctor if you are taking amiodarone before using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal (eg, St. John's wort) or vitamin supplements.